 Rental car options are limited in Lao.
 You will find them readily available at Vientiane and Luang Prabang but scarce in other destinations.
 You can search below

 By bus, the most popular route is from either Hanoi Vietnam or the Laos capital Vientiane via Vang Vieng.
-Bus also regularly enter from Thailand.
+The bus also regularly enter from Thailand.
 We booked our buses with 12go Asia.

 At this stage, there is no train but all that will change in the next 2 years when the Loa – Chinese fast rail project finishes that will link Lao and China.